adityassrana/old_blog_template/_posts/2020-01-29-PyTorch-Tips.md

 ### Saving and Loading Models

-1. Saving a model, use either of the 2 ways depending on usage
+1. Python saves models as a state_dict.
+You may use either of the two ways

     ````python
     torch.save(model.state_dict(),'final-contours-branch{}.pt'.format(args.expname))
     torch.save({'epoch':epoch,'model_state_dict':model.state_dict(),'optimizer_state_dict':optimizer.state_dict(),'loss':train_loss},'resume_training.tar')
     ````

-2. Python saves models as a state_dict which can then be loaded to a model.
-On Loading a model it shows a message like
+2. On Loading a model, if it shows a message like this, it means there were no missing keys.

     ````
     IncompatibleKeys(missing_keys=[], unexpected_keys=[])
     ````
-    This means there were no missing keys.

 3. Use this when you have added new layers to the architecture which were not present in the model you saved as checkpoint

     ````python